About the course

 All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The Plant Sciences Department is centrally situated in the University Science Area.
-All the laboratories have recently been refurbished and are excellently equipped for modern cell and molecular technologies.
+All the laboratories are excellently equipped for modern cell and molecular technologies.

-You will have access to a range of unique facilities comprising the living collections and arboretum of the University Botanic Gardens and, on site, two herbaria of international standing and an extensive Plant Sciences Library.
-Specialist facilities available to you include confocal and electron microscopy, mass spectrometry, analytical NMR, and extensive transgenic plant growth facilities (glasshouses and controlled-environment rooms).
+You will have access to a range of unique facilities comprising the living collections and arboretum of the University Botanic Gardens and, on site, two herbaria of international standing.
+Specialist facilities available to you include confocal and electron microscopy, mass spectrometry and extensive transgenic plant growth facilities (glasshouses and controlled-environment rooms).

 IT support, library facilities and experimental facilities